woonsimtan/mahjong-game/README.md

 [//]: # (Hello)
 Known BUGS:
 - player should not be able to peng on a tile that they discarded themselves
-- players are forced to peng if possible - don't have a choice

 [//]: # (Hello)
 TODO: